bitrise-io/devcenter/_articles/en/builds/bitrise-yml-online.md

 If all goes well, you should receive confirmation of successfully changing your `bitrise.yml` storage settings.

 ### Storing the bitrise.yml on multiple branches

 When you first add the `bitrise.yml` to your repository, it must be committed to the default branch.
 You can check out the app's default branch on [bitrise.io](bitrise.io) under the **Settings** tab.

 {% include message_box.html type="warning" title="The bitrise.yml file on the default branch" content="If you choose to store the `bitrise.yml` file in the repository, the default branch must have a `bitrise.yml`!"%}

 However, once you did the initial configuration to set up using the `bitrise.yml` from your repository, you can store `bitrise.yml` files on other branches and use any of them to run builds.
+If you want to build a branch of your repository on Bitrise, you need to have a `bitrise.yml` file on that branch.
+And don't forget that you always need to keep a `bitrise.yml` file on the default branch.

 {% include message_box.html type="example" title="Example setup with bitrise.yml on multiple branches" content="Let's say you have an app called FantasticApp.
 In FantasticApp's Git repository, the default branch is called `main`.
 There is also a `deploy` branch.

 Any code push or pull request to `main` triggers a Workflow called `main`.
 Any code push or pull request to `deploy` triggers a Workflow called `deploy`.

 In the repository, there is a `bitrise.yml` file on both the `main` and the `deploy` branch.
 When making changes to the Workflows, the FantasticApp team commits the modified `bitrise.yml` file to both branches to ensure that their Workflows are up to date on both. "%}